 Antonia Gooder BA (Hons.)
 DSFH HPD AfSFH-Reg.
 MNCH (reg)

-My specific interest in hypnotherapy stems from personal experience having seen the remarkable difference that a short course of hypnotherapy made to my daughter: literally changing the direction she took in her life.
-Originally sceptical, I was surprised and intrigued by such an outcome and it led me finally to train as a clinical hypnotherapist.
+My specific interest in hypnotherapy stems from my personal transformative experience with IBS and from also having seen the remarkable difference that a short course of hypnotherapy made to my daughter: literally changing the direction she took in her life.
+Originally sceptical, I was surprised and intrigued by such outcomes and it led me to train as a clinical hypnotherapist.